mojaloop/hackathon-docs/dev-portal/docs/1-overview/README.md

 All services use the base url `http://beta.moja-lab.live`

-## What's included in Environment?
+## What's included in The Environment?

 ![Lab Overview](./sandbox-overview.png)